Healthcare IPOs For July 17

 Pandion Therapeutics is scheduled to list its stock on the Nasdaq Global Select Market, under the symbol 'PAND', on July 17, 2020.

-The company has offered to sell 5.5 million shares in the offering - with the initial public offering price expected to be between $16.00 and $18.00 per share.
-The underwriters have a 30-day option period to purchase up to 825 thousand additional shares.
+* The company has offered to sell 7.0 million shares in the offering - with the initial public offering price expected to be between $16.00 and $18.00 per share.
+The underwriters have a 30-day option period to purchase up to 1.05 million additional shares.

 Underwriters of the IPO: